 ---- (2014) Meat: A Cultural Biography in (South) China.
 In Food Consumption in Global Perspective: Essays in the Anthropology of Food in Honour of Jack Goody.
 Jacob Klein and Anne Murcott eds.
 New York: Palgrave MacMillan, pp. 25-44.

 Course requirements

-- 1. Do the readings;
+- Do the readings

-- 2. Participate in class discussions; and
+- Participate in class discussions

-- 3. Write one Book Report and one individual Research Paper on a topic related to foodways
+- Write one individual research paper

 Grading